 The facts and the challenges

-According to the UN High Commissioner for Refugees (UNHCR), by the end of 2017, 68.5 million individuals were forcibly displaced worldwide, largely due to war and persecution.
+According to the (UNHCR), by the end of 2017, 68.5 million individuals were forcibly displaced worldwide, largely due to war and persecution.
 That includes over 25 million refugees – those that have had to flee their country – and more than 3 million asylum seekers.

 The ongoing conflict and violence in Syria, Iraq and other parts of the world is causing refugees to seek safety beyond the immediate region.
 Reports of people taking to unseaworthy boats in a desperate attempt to reach Europe have become all too common.